graycoreio/mage2docker/docs/stories/dolphin.md

 ```

 #### Codespaces configuration
-Github codespace allows you to create secret environment variables that are injected in your container when it is created.
+Github Codespaces allows you to create secret environment variables that are injected in your container when it is created.
 To do so, go to **Settings -> Codespaces** and there you'll see a `Codespaces secrets` section.
 Click on New Secret, name it **`COMPOSER_AUTH`** and put the complete authorization json in the value

 ### Per-project configuration